The Cycling Podcast: History

-In early 2022, lead presenter Richard Moore died suddenly.
-In his absence, Birnie and Friebe were the main presenters during the Giro d'Italia, and during the Tour de France, the podcast was hosted by Birnie, François Thomazeau and recently retired cyclist Mitchell Docker.
+In March 2022, lead presenter Richard Moore died suddenly.
+In his absence, Birnie and Friebe continued with coverage of cycling's Monuments and Grand Tours, with increased use of guest cohosts, with regular episodes returning in Autumn 2022.
+During 2024 Birnie stepped away from regular episodes to focus more on the business side of the podcast, but returned to presenting in 2025.

 Coverage

 Giro d'Italia

 In 2016, The Cycling Podcast team covered the Giro d'Italia for the first time, thanks to new sponsorship funding from Science in Sport.
 Italian journalist Ciro Scognamiglio of La Gazzetta dello Sport is a regular contributor during the three-week stage race.

 Tour de France

 The Cycling Podcast began as daily dispatches from the Tour de France in 2013.
 Richard Moore, Lionel Birnie and Daniel Friebe, along with a cast of special guests, have provided analysis and insight from each of the 21 stages of the race every year since.
 Esteemed French journalist and author François Thomazeau (winner of the 2015 Prix Jacques Goddet) has joined them in their coverage since 2017.